Three Weeks in Japan: A First Time Itinerary

 Koya-san - A night in a Buddhist monastery

-By now our 3-week trip around Japan was nearing its end, but we still had a couple of special highlights awaiting us.
+By now our time in Osaka was done, and our 3-week trip around Japan was equally nearing its end.
+But we still had a couple of special highlights awaiting us.
 And certainly one of the more unique Japanese experiences we had was our overnight stay in the Eko-in Buddhist monastery in Koyasan.

-Koyasan - a mystical mountain south of Osaka in Japan's Wakayama district - is a wonder-filled place, filled with sacred Buddhist sites as well as the incomparable Okuno-in, Japan's largest cemetery.
+Koyasan - a mystical mountain south of Osaka in Japan's Wakayama district - is a wonder-filled place.
+There are many things to see in Koyasan, including sacred Buddhist sites and the incomparable Okuno-in, Japan's largest cemetery.
 We came away inspired and truly enchanted by our all-too-brief 1-night temple stay in Koyasan.

 Hakone - Onsen hot springs and ryokan stays